NicoOhR/Sicarii/assets/haskellNN/haskellNN.md

         pure z
 ```

-(Authors note: This is wrong now that I look at it, we should be `tell`ing the preacticated `z`s, with ReLU the bug is functionally invisable but does need to be fixed).
+(Authors note: This is wrong now that I look at it, we should be `tell`ing the preactivated `z`s, with ReLU the bug is functionally invisible but does need to be fixed).

 Every step of the `foldlM`, we `tell` to our List the resulting `z`, and pass to the next call `pure z`.
 The resulting output of the `fowardW` function is `[y_hat, [a_1, a_2, a_3 ... a_l]]` (`DList` is an interesting data structure that I will not be reviewing today, think of it simply as a list).
 The last piece of the puzzle before we can train our neural network is implementing the backpropagation.
 The output of backpropagation is in effect just a $\theta$ type, so what we need to compute backpropagation is an input value, the actual output value, the network, and we'll return a $\theta$.

-Similarily to how `foldl` rather cleanly desribes the forward pass of the neural network.
+Similarly to how `foldl` rather cleanly describes the forward pass of the neural network.
 We can use `scanr`, which does effectively the same thing, only instead of from the left it does so from the right, and also instead of returning the accumulated value, it returns a list of iterations, which, for a recursive formula like the one that the backpropagation equations describe, is a perfect fit.
 All told, this is what a backpropagation implementation looks like:

 ```Haskell
 backprop :: Vector Double -> Vector Double -> Network -> Theta